 But the other five bedrooms also carry off the rough-luxe look to perfection.
 Another four feature dramatic floor-to-ceiling sliding doors that open onto breezy, sunny sea-view terraces.
 Unique design quirks make each room a study in coastal chic and two of the bedrooms feature bunk or loft beds that kids will squabble over.

-Barford sleeps 16 in six en-suite bedrooms.
+Barford sleeps 16 in six bedrooms, five of which are en-suites.
 Beyond the 50-square-metre master, bedroom two is a superking with a high level mezzanine superking size bed good maybe for two older children who will be safe with climbing.
 Bedrooms four, five and six are superkings that can zip and link into twins. while bedroom six also has two full size bunkbeds.